astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :figwidth: 800px
 :name: comovingsphere

 Animation of expanding 2D closed universe.
-A red ant and a blue ant sit on an inflating basketball.
+A red ant and a white ant sit on an inflating basketball.
 The white arrows represent comoving coordinates that do not change as the ball inflates.
 The ants are always 3 comoving coordinates away from each other, while the